freifunk-berlin/bbb-configs/DEVELOPER.md

 ## inventory/

 This is an internal directory on which you don't need to care about now.
-If you like to learn mor on it, you might read the `README.md` file inside of it.
+If you like to learn more on it, you might read the `README.md` file inside of it.

 ## roles/